NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Feather Token (Fan).md

 **Activate** `pf2:1` Interact

 Activating this feather requires you to fan it in a given direction.
 If this direction is toward the sail of a vessel, the feather flutters up toward the sail and fans continuously, filling the sail with air and granting the vessel a +10-foot circumstance bonus to its Speed for 8 hours.
-If fanned in any other direction, it instead produces a single casting of [[Spells/Gust of Wind|Gust of Wind]] (DC 20).
+If fanned in any other direction, it instead produces a single casting of [[Gust of Wind|Gust of Wind]] (DC 20).

 *Source: Pathfinder Core Rulebook*
 *OGL*